> Academics > Course

 The course helps students learn to communicate more effectively to non-literate oral learners by using stories and narratives to communicate an essential Christian message.
 Students will understand that most of the world's population does not learn by literate, but by oral methods, so that our communication style must reflect their preferred manner of learning.
 Worldview issues determine the precise choices of key Bible stories so that the Christian message can engage their cultural understandings at deep levels.
 Spring.

 MAGL 5335 (3-3-0) Biographies of Outstanding Missionaries

 The course consists of reading biographies of inspiring examples of Christian living and ministry from the history of missions.
-Biographies from the early church, medieval missions, the modern missionary movement, and recent missionary leaders are read.
-These personal models for kingdom work are instructive in learning personal habits that can achieve greatness in servant leadership and provide case studies by which missiological principles and strategies may be arrived at inductively.
-The class considers how examples of lives lived to honor God have made significant contributions in very different settings around the world.
+Students will read biographies from the early church, from medieval missions, from the modern missionary movement, and from recent missionary leaders.
+These personal models for kingdom work are instructive in learning personal habits that can achieve greatness in servant leadership and provide case studies by which missiological principles and strategies may be deduced.
+This class relates intimately to teh DBU mission of integrating faith and learning, since the class considers how good examples of lives lived ot honor God have contributed significantly to human good and have achieved significance in very different settings all around the world.
+Spring.

 MAGL 5341 (3-3-0) Perspectives on the World Christian Movement

 The course reviews recent and best thinking on the advance of world evangelization by reviewing the biblical basis for missions, the history of worldwide expansion of Christianity, cultural adaptation and competencies required for work among remote peoples, and missionary strategies.
 Students read from an anthology of top missiological thinking by evangelicals prepared by the US Center for World Mission.
 Students learn where missions has taken Christianity today and where global evangelization efforts should be going.
 Fall.